-In enacting BIPA, the Illinois General Assembly recognized the "promise" of biometric technology to, among other things, streamline financial transactions and security screenings.
+security screenings.
 740 ILCS 14/5(a).
-Businesses, including some restaurants and retailers, are realizing that promise by using these innovative technologies to benefit employees, customers, and businesses alike.
-Biometric technology used by responsible employers allows for verification of an individual based on unique personal characteristics, such as a fingerprint.
-The technology is faster, more reliable, and more secure than conventional identification and security measures.
-Recognizing the numerous benefits of this user-friendly technology, some restaurants and retailers-with full transparency for their employees-have implemented it for a variety of purposes including, but not limited to: protecting employee information; managing access to facilities and files; tracking employee time; and safeguarding sensitive data, among others.
+Today, businesses, including some restaurants and retailers, are realizing that promise by using these innovative technologies to benefit employees, customers, and businesses alike.
+Biometric technology used by responsible employers allows for identification of an individual based on unique personal characteristics, such as a fingerprint.
+The technology is faster, more reliable, and more secure than conventional identification and security measures.3 Recognizing the numerous benefits of this user-friendly technology, some restaurants and retailers, with full transparency for their employees, have implemented it for purposes such as facilitating operations; protecting employee information, rights, and compensation; and safeguarding data.4